dovholuknf/gh-stats/README.md

 There are other functions to do 'other things' but really that's what you're probably looking for anyway.
 Who's stargazing your repo and when and who stopped!
 You can be a snoop!

+`condenseAllStargazers` might be the one thing you want to run but there's other functions to explore `stargazersToCsv` is also useful